 - Select which variation you want LaunchDarkly to serve to the remaining population.

-(Optional) To disable traffic variation reassignment, click Advanced, then check the Keep users assigned to initial variation checkbox.
+(Optional) To disable traffic variation reassignment, click Advanced, then check the Prevent variation reassignment when increasing traffic checkbox.
 We strongly recommend leaving this box unchecked.
 To learn more, read Understanding variation reassignment.